Sunday, 17 November 2024

 Runners-up and future prospects

 The James Dyson Award also recognised two other innovative designs.
-The first is yaR, a wearable pendant that uses (AI) to help the visually impaired navigate their environment.
+The first is yaR, a wearable pendant that uses artificial intelligence (AI) to help the visually impaired navigate their environment.
 Created by a team from NUS and Nanyang Technological University (NTU), yaR aims to offer greater independence to people with visual impairments.

 NUS graduate wins national James Dyson Award for innovation reducing discomfort in mammograms - 2